EdenWise/hjcrc/HJCSIC.md

 ----

-[^Judeo-Christian-Definition]: The typical definition of religion (to mean spiritual practice with an ethereal god) lacks being appropriate for the Hebrew and for the Christians in the know.
+[^Judeo-Christian-Definition]: ``BLANK`` The typical definition of religion (to mean spiritual practice with an ethereal god) lacks being appropriate for the Hebrew and for the Christians in the know.
 Religion was used to disguise it because it had man similar properties.

 ## The Story of the Moral